t-lark/Auto-Update/README.md

 1. You made a smart group with a scope which checks app version
 2. You made a policy which runs the freshly upload pkg version based on a trigger

-# How Do We Run This?
-### Call autopkg from the command line please
-#### you should `autopkg list-recipes` to see what's available then you can call that via name

-* `autopkg  run -vv --post 'io.github.hjuutilainen.VirusTotalAnalyzer/VirusTotalAnalyzer' AU-Zoom.jss --prefs ~/Desktop/myawesomecompany.plist`

-#### you can call in a more declative way if you are a beginner

-* `autopkg  run -vv --post 'io.github.hjuutilainen.VirusTotalAnalyzer/VirusTotalAnalyzer' ~/Desktop/Autopkgr-Overrides/AU-Zoom.jss.recipe --prefs ~/Desktop/myawesomecompany.plist`

 ### Breakdown
 * `--post` because virus check